Dinesh-Jagadeesan/Agglomerative-music-data-cluster/README.md

         3)It is more efficient than that of the divisive clustring method.

 Note: For clustering of music data using agglomerative co-clustering method the souce code is enclosed.The Language used is Java Server Pages(jsp).

+Reference IEEE paper:
+        Hierarchical Co-Clustering: A New Way to Organize the Music Data